vasatjos/dotfiles/README.md

 - Have Alacritty installed
 - Have Tmux installed
 - Have Neovim installed
-- Have autojump, fzf, fd and ripgrep installed
+- Have zoxide, fzf, fd and ripgrep installed